-Butetown just to the north of the town of Rhymney at the head of the valley is a fascinating example of an early model village.
-Originally called New Town (Drenewydd), it was built on land owned by the Marquess of Bute to house workers for the nearby ironworks.
+Butetown just to the north of the town of Rhymney is a fascinating example of an early model village.
+Originally called New Town (Drenewydd), it was built on land owned by the Marquess of Bute to house workers.

-The town of Rhymney itself has a proud Welsh language tradition.
-In addition to the ironworks and coal mines that founded and developed the town, it was well-known for its brewery with its distinctive hobby horse symbol.
-It is also known to many outside Wales because of folk singer Pete Seeger's song ‘The Bells of Rhymney’, based on a poem by celebrated poet, Idris Davies, who was born in the town.
+The town of Rhymney has a proud Welsh language tradition.
+In addition to the ironworks and coal mines that founded and developed the town, it was well-known for its brewery with its distinctive hobby horse symbol - you can taste the modern day version at Rhymney Brewery in Blaenavon.
+It is also known to many outside Wales because of folk singer Pete Seeger's song ‘The Bells of Rhymney’, based on a poem by Idris Davies, who was born in the town.

 In New Tredegar, the spectacular steam Elliot Colliery Winding Engine, the only one of its kind remaining in south Wales, has been preserved and you can relive the history of coal in the area and experience the engine in its full working glory.
 It is now at the hub of the county museum, Winding House.

 The town of Bargoed is currently undergoing substantial and dramatic redevelopment and nearby is Aberbargoed Grasslands National Nature Reserve, home to a variety of rare species of butterflies and plants.

 The beautiful Darran Valley which stretches north-west from Bargoed up past Deri to the village of Fochriw, is home to Parc Cwm Darran, a tranquil country park with wonderful walks and cycle routes along its lakeside paths, shady woodlands and sunny meadows.